KV-Disco/vueCanvasFirebaseSquereGame/README.md

 yarn serve
 ```

-The first time you start the app your firebase database is probably empty, don't worry the file Game.vue checks if the database has the necessary information, if not it creates the 2 necessaries docs.
+The first time you start the app your firebase database is probably empty, don't worry the tab Game fire a function that checks if the database has the necessary information, if not it creates the 2 necessaries docs.

 The database will probably end looking like this: